 Pro Tip: You don’t have to have a “perfect” driving record.
 A speeding ticket or accident is normally not a deal breaker for parents.

-It’s very common for a nanny to transport your kids to and from school and as well as to activities like the park, movies, or sports practice.
+It’s very common for a nanny to transport your kids to and from school as well as to activities like the park, movies, or sports practice.

 – Important tips to consider if your nanny is driving their own car